JuergenGutsch/blog/_source/_posts/2019-10-02-aspnetcore30-workerservice.md

 * Startup initialization

 In a microservice environment it would make sense to run one or more worker services in console applications inside docker containers.
 This way it is easy to maintain and deploy them separately from the main application and they can be scaled separately.

+## Let's create an example

+With the next couple of post I'm going to create a small example.

+I'm going to write weather station that provides a gRPC endpoint to fetch the whether data of a specific date.
+I'll also write a worker service that fetches the data using a gRPC Client and prepares the data for another app that will displaying it.
+At the end we will at least have three Applications:

+* **The weather station**: A gRPC service that provides an endpoint to fetch the weather data of an specific date.
+* **The weather data loader**: A worker service running a gRPC Client that fetches the data every day and puts the data into a database.
+Console application.
+* **The weather stats app**: Loads the data from the database and shows the current weather and a graph of all loaded weather data.
+Blazor Server Side

+I'm going to put those apps and the database into docker containers and put them together using docker-compose.

+>  I'll simulate the days by changing to the next day every second starting by 1/1/2019.
+I already have weather data of some weather stations in Washington state and will reuse this data.

+The weather station will have a SQLite inside the docker container.
+The separate database on a fourth docker container is for the worker and the web app to share the date.
+I'm not yet sure what database I want to use.
+If you have an idea, just drop me a comment.